PerfectlySoft/PerfectDocs/guide/crypto.md

 }
 ```

+The `sign` and `verify` functions permit a block of data to be cryptographically signed using a specified key and then later verified to ensure that the data has not been modified in any way.
+Signing can be done with either HMAC, RSA or EC type keys.

-The second group of String extension add convenience functions for creating a String from *non null terminated* UTF-8 characters.
+The second group of String extensions add convenience functions for creating a String from *non null terminated* UTF-8 characters.
 These characters can be given through either a `[UInt8]` or `UnsafeRawBufferPointer`.

 ```swift
 public extension String {